 Salary: £10.65 hourly rate + enhanced rate of pay for unsociable hours worked

-Location: Edinburgh with opportunities in the following postcodes EH6 6QP and EH3 9HU
+Location: Stirling and Alloa, with opportunities in the following postcodes FK8 2HF and FK10 1LX.

 Immediate opportunities are available with our client, the Department for Work and Pensions (DWP) who are looking for Administrative Officers to work within Job Centres across the UK.

 As an Administrative Officer you will be required to work within a DWP allocated office / building, dealing with both inbound telephone and online queries from the general public and advising on the best way forward for their employment status in line with government guidance.

 * Provide excellent customer service to a diverse range of customers and employers.

 * Make decisions regarding benefit entitlement by examining the available facts.